 I have found that standing forms are especially good for this purpose, so I am including a very simple standing form below, so that the reader can give it a try.

+This is a deceptively simple exercise that can yield remarkable benefits.
 As you stand you will feel your legs working a bit harder since they are slightly bent.If you want to increase the intensity of the form, bend your legs more.
 Add a minute or more every couple days.

 You may be surprised at how taxing standing Qigong is on the body regardless of what shape you are in.
 It should be remembered that “internal” doesn’t mean easy.